Dolly Levi: Yonkers, New York, to handle a highly personal matter for Mr. Horace Vandergelder, the well-known unmarried half-a-millionaire.

-- In fact, the show was named after the song, not the other way around.
-The original title was Dolly, a Damned Exasperating Woman, but when producer David Merrick heard Louis Armstrong's recording of the "Hello, Dolly!", he liked it so much that he changed the name.
+- Title Drop: The title song, of course.
+In fact, the show was named after the song, not the other way around.
+The original title was Dolly, a Damned Exasperating Woman, but when producer David Merrick heard Louis Armstrong's recording of "Hello, Dolly!", he liked it so much that he changed the name.
 The original title gets its own Title Drop in a line by Horace Vandergelder.

 - Villain Song: Though Horace Vandergelder is more of a resentful stick-in-the-mud than a full-on villain, he is given two sleazy showtunes, "It Takes a Woman" and "Penny in my Pocket", which highlight his sexism and his rigid capitalist beliefs respectively.

 The movie adds examples of:

 - The Cameo: Louis Armstrong as the band leader in the Harmonia Gardens performing the title song, which he was already associated with from making a hit recording of it around the time the stage version debuted.

 - Crowd Song:

 - "Put On Your Sunday Clothes".